Custodian partners with Information Age on next Talking Tech event

-Custodian Data Centres have partnered with the popular technology publication, Information Age, on the upcoming Talking Tech events.
+Custodian partners with the popular technology publication, Information Age, on the upcoming Talking Tech events.

 The sales-free driven IT event is approaching its fourth event in under two years in April 2019, after successfully discussing and debating some of the hottest tech topics with its growing audience of senior IT professionals in previous events.

 Hosted at the Maidstone TV Studios in Kent, Talking Tech has seen industry leading speakers take part, including representatives of organisations including Oracle, Advanced and Holiday Extras.
 Topics of discussion have covered GDPR, Cyber Security, Automation, Talent and Cloud.

 “The partnership with Information Age is something we have been keen on securing”, said Drew Morley, part of Custodian Data Centres events team.

 “Since its launch back in October 2017, the event style and format has taken to the IT community very well.
 The idea of pure information sharing with your peers and industry leaders whilst not being sold-to has seen the popularity of the event go from strength-to-strength.”

 “Having Information Age partner on the event will undoubtedly elevate the event to a wider audience of IT leaders.
 Their ideology of providing meaningful and topical content in the IT and technology space was one that the event resonates with highly and we can’t wait to see where the event goes from here.”

 Speaking about the event, Lawrence Gosling, Editorial Director of Information Age said: “Information Age is very pleased to be part of this event because it addresses the issues in the same trusted authoritative way that we endeavor to do with our site every day.”